+Four-time Tony Award nominee O'Hara ( South Pacific, The Light in the Piazza) and Steven Pasquale ( A Man of No Importance, Intelligent Homosexual's Guide) star as Cathy and Frank Whitaker, respectively.
+They created their roles for the show at Williamstown.
 In the show, according to PH, "Cathy Whitaker (O'Hara) seems to be the picture-perfect wife and mother in 1957 suburban Connecticut.
 But roiling beneath the surface, secret longings and forbidden desires cause her world to unravel, with incendiary consequences.
 With a lush score that is both jazz-inflected and hauntingly lyrical, Far From Heaven is a powerful story of romance, betrayal and intolerance, as a woman grapples with her identity in a society on the verge of upheaval."

 The full cast, which welcomes back much of the original Williamstown company, includes J.B.
-Adams (Parade, Beauty & the Beast, Me & My Girl on Broadway; Annie Warbucks Off-Broadway; the film "Far From Heaven"), Marinda Anderson (From the Inside, Out at NY Fringe Festival; Freedom Train for TheatreWorks USA), Olivier Award nominee Nancy Anderson (Wonderful Town, A Class Act on Broadway; Kiss Me, Kate in London; Yank!
-Off-Broadway), Elainey Bass (Radio City Christmas Spectacular), Obie Award winner Quincy Tyler Bernstine (In the Next Room on Broadway; Ruined at MTC), Justin Scott Brown (Les Misérables, Spring Awakening national tours), Obie Award winner Alma Cuervo (PH's The Heidi Chronicles and Isn't It Romantic?; Titanic, Cabaret, Women on the Verge… on Broadway), Korey Jackson (Wild with Happy at The Public; "Homeland"), Isaiah Johnson (Peter and the Starcatcher; The Merchant of Venice on Broadway), Jake Lucas (Newsies), James Moye (Million Dollar Quartet, Ragtime, White Christmas on Broadway; Happiness Off-Broadway), Julianna Rigoglioso (Pippi Longstocking Off-Broadway; Mary Poppins national tour), Sarah Jane Shanks (Wicked, Promises Promises, Shrek, Wonderful Town, The Apple Tree on Broadway), Tess Soltau (The Addams Family on Broadway; Into the Woods for The Public/Shakespeare in the Park), Mary Stout (Cather County at PH; Jane Eyre, Beauty & the Beast, Me & My Girl on Broadway) and Victor Wallace (Mamma Mia! on Broadway, Les Misérables and The Phantom of the Opera national tours).
+Adams ( Parade, Beauty & the Beast, Me & My Girl on Broadway; Annie Warbucks Off-Broadway; the film "Far From Heaven"), Marinda Anderson ( From the Inside, Out at NY Fringe Festival; Freedom Train for TheatreWorks USA), Olivier Award nominee Nancy Anderson ( Wonderful Town, A Class Act on Broadway; Kiss Me, Kate in London; Yank!
+Off-Broadway), Elainey Bass ( Radio City Christmas Spectacular), Obie Award winner Quincy Tyler Bernstine ( In the Next Room on Broadway; Ruined at MTC), Justin Scott Brown ( Les Misérables, Spring Awakening national tours), Obie Award winner Alma Cuervo (PH's The Heidi Chronicles and Isn't It Romantic?; Titanic, Cabaret, Women on the Verge… on Broadway), Korey Jackson ( Wild with Happy at The Public; "Homeland"), Isaiah Johnson ( Peter and the Starcatcher; The Merchant of Venice on Broadway), Jake Lucas ( Newsies), James Moye ( Million Dollar Quartet, Ragtime, White Christmas on Broadway; Happiness Off-Broadway), Julianna Rigoglioso ( Pippi Longstocking Off-Broadway; Mary Poppins national tour), Sarah Jane Shanks ( Wicked, Promises Promises, Shrek, Wonderful Town, The Apple Tree on Broadway), Tess Soltau ( The Addams Family on Broadway; Into the Woods for The Public/Shakespeare in the Park), Mary Stout ( Cather County at PH; Jane Eyre, Beauty & the Beast, Me & My Girl on Broadway) and Victor Wallace ( Mamma Mia! on Broadway, Les Misérables and The Phantom of the Opera national tours).